kalimora/f-team-cmpm-121/README.md

 Our team is composed of dedicated members each bringing unique skills and roles:
 - **Kaylee Morales (Tools Lead)**: I'll be researching and setting up tools and configurations for the team, and helping with coding style guidelines and auto-formatting systems.
 I'll also support source control and deployment setups.
 - **Hasina (Engine Lead)**: Hasina will oversee the creative direction and possibly the engine standards, teaching the team about our chosen engine and ensuring our game's design remains consistent.
-- **Celestial (Design Lead)**: Celestial will assist in setting the creative vision, contributing to art and design elements, ensuring they align with our game's objectives.
+- **Celeste (Design Lead)**: Celeste will assist in setting the creative vision, contributing to art and design elements, ensuring they align with our game's objectives.
 - **Shea (Assistant Tools Lead)**: Supporting tool setups and configurations, and ensuring all team members are comfortable with our development environment.
 - **Samina (Assistant Engine Lead)**: Focused on engine research and integration, making code examples, and maintaining the organization of our project's codebase.